School Science Lessons

 Glaucarubin

-Glaucarubin, C25H36O10), alpha-Kirondrin, triterpenoid, amoebicide, cytotoxic, possibly anticancer.
+Glaucarubin, C25H36O10, alpha-Kirondrin, triterpenoid, amoebicide, cytotoxic, possibly anticancer.

-It occurs in Simarouba glauca (paradise tree).
+It occurs in Simarouba glauca.

 See diagram: Glaucarubin compound.